Joshua States

 Biography

 I spent most of my life on one adventure after another.
 I've studied classical ballet, music, and driven truck OTR.
 Rock & ice climbing, mountaineering, and bow hunting have been my primary outdoors pursuits.
-I have spent most of my professional life in the building trades and currently work as a building code guru.
+I have spent most of my professional life in the building trades and recently retired from my job as a building code guru.
 My wife and I have a metal working business where we do a lot of forging, welding, and creating.
 I also do a bit of woodworking.
 My primary focus in metal work is knives and other bladed tools.

 For More